Skip to contents

 Customizing CIHI flags

-The derived variables in the DB only provide readmission values for the default & CIHI definitions of readmission, which are the most common definitions used in GEMINI research projects/reports.
-However, if another definition is required for specific research purposes, users can specify customized CIHI flags by setting each of the 8 CIHI flags to either TRUE or FALSE (see Section 2 for details).
+If projects require a customized definition of readmission rates, users can set each of the 8 CIHI flags to either TRUE or FALSE (see Section 2 for details).
 For example, run this code to exclude MAID (in addition to excluding elective admissions & death which are set to TRUE by default):

 Specifying custom readmission window